-This was my personal statement for my application to the University of Michigan Law School, where I will begin as a J.D. student in August 2017.
-This will also be my last blog post on this site; I invite you to visit my website ImmigrantDignity.org or browse my list of published writing.
-Source of cover photo: […]Read more "When I Decided To Become a Public-Interest Immigration Lawyer"
+This was my personal statement for my application to the University of Michigan Law School, where I began as a J.D. student in August 2017.
+This will also be my last blog post on this site; I invite you to browse my list of published writing.
+Source of cover photo: ScenicVT.com Lorenzo and I were sitting […]Read more "When I Chose To Become a Public Interest Immigration Lawyer"

 I wrote this letter two days after Donald Trump was elected President, attempting to grapple with what I and most friends and family saw as a national crisis.
 But our anger at the results seemed to be ripping the country even further apart; it felt like an urgent moment to empathize and seek common cause.
 Since […]Read more "A Letter to Trump Voters"

 This article was written for the site Movements.org, a forum for crowdsourcing human rights and opening closed societies.
 Thanks to Movements’ partnership with The Huffington Post, I have edited foreign writers’ articles and written a couple of my own to call attention to human rights and refugee issues in the Middle East and Africa.
 This piece is […]Read more "Did the West Crush the Arab Spring in Syria?"

 Rapping can get you jailed, tortured, or killed in the southwest African country of Angola; nonetheless, its hip-hop scene is thriving.
 With plummeting oil prices pushing Angola’s long-standing regime to the brink of collapse, the country’s conscious rappers and other vocal activists might give the regime its final shove and change the lives of 24 […]Read more "36 Years Into Oil-Fueled Dictatorship, Angola’s Hip-Hop Scene is Thriving"